 NISO Circulation Interchange Protocol (NCIP).

-The Open Library Environment is a community of academic and research libraries collaborating to build open source library management tools.
-OLE has joined the FOLIO community to help with the development of FOLIO.
+The Open Library Foundation is an independent not-for-profit organization to ensure the availability, accessibility and sustainability of open source and open access projects for and by libraries.
+See Newsroom.
+OLF has joined the FOLIO community to help with the development of FOLIO.

 PostgreSQL (often called “Postgres”) is an open source enterprise-level relational database.